mengruts/mengtsai-learn-pr/outline-anfservicelevel.md

 ## Prerequisites

-Concepts of Storage hierarchy of Azure NetApp Files including NetApp accounts, Capacity Pool and Volumes.
+- Learner should unserstand the concepts of storage hierarchy of Azure NetApp Files, including NetApp accounts, Capacity Pool and Volumes.
-Ability to Set up Azure NetApp Files and create an NFS volume.
+- Ability to set up Azure NetApp Files and create an NFS volume.

 ## Summary